River Dee, Wales: Water sport

-The Dee used to be a popular whitewater kayaking and touring river (particularly the grade III/IV whitewater section upstream of Llangollen).
+The Dee is a popular whitewater kayaking and touring (particularly the grade III/IV whitewater section upstream of Llangollen).
 It stays high after rain for longer than most British rivers and is paddleable year-round (thanks to the Dee Regulation Scheme).
 Canoeing used to be allowed on about twelve weekends per year, and tens of thousands of canoeists descended on Llangollen for recreational paddling (several Dee tours were held every winter), slalom competitions, and wild water races.

 In 2003, negotiations with the angling associations owning fishing rights on the Dee broke down.
 The anglers wanted to restrict the numbers of paddlers on the river when paddling was allowed but the Welsh Canoe Association wanted to renew the previous agreement.
 In November 2004, a protest about the lack of access on the Dee, and to rivers across England and Wales, was held in Llangollen.
 Following the failure of the access agreement, the Welsh Canoeing Association advises canoeists to use their own judgement about using the river, which in practice means many canoeists use the river at will from the numerous access points along its banks.

 Canoeing is permitted on one 100 m long rapid, 1 km upstream of Llangollen.
 Wildwater and slalom races are still held at Serpent's Tail rapid upstream of Llangollen.

+Each April since 2023 the River Dee has hosted DeeFest, a whitewater kayaking festival.

 A major tributary of the Dee, the River Tryweryn, supports a wide range of water sports and hosts the Canolfan Tryweryn - the national white water centre for Wales.

 Each July the Chester Raft Race is held on the Dee in aid of charity.

 The Deva (Chester) Triathlon uses the Dee for the swim leg of the race.

 The rowing clubs on the Dee are Royal Chester Rowing Club (hosting also Chester University Rowing Club) and Grosvenor Rowing Club.
 King's School Rowing Club and Queens Park High School are school-dedicated rowing clubs.
 All these share the slightly meandering Chester/lower reach above the weir.